project-starch/caplifive-buildroot/README.md

 ## 🛠️ **Dependencies**

-Before building, ensure you have the following repositories built:
+Before building, ensure you have the following repositories built (Alternatively, use the `build.sh` script in [Capstone-QEMU](https://github.com/project-starch/capstone-qemu/) to build the full system):

 1. [Capstone-C](https://github.com/jasonyu1996/capstone-c/)
 2. [Capstone-QEMU](https://github.com/project-starch/capstone-qemu/)